CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching

+{\bf Design of Fidelity Preservation and Mixed Latent.} We examine the photorealism of generated images to evaluate the generation capability.
+We calculate the FID~\cite{heusel2018gans} score using 10K data from the COCO validation set.
+As shown in Table \ref{benchmark:fid} and Fig. \ref{supp:ab_fp}, without any preservation method, the diffusion model only tries to hack the image-to-text model and loses its original generation ability with an increase of FID score from 16.69 to 19.02.
+Besides, inputting the latent generated by the original diffusion model performs better than the latent of real-world images.
+As for the discriminator architecture, the UNet is superior to a pre-trained DINO~\cite{caron2021emerging} which even interferes the training process.
+Finally, the Mixed Latent (ML) strategy further enhances the generated image quality.

-{\bf Different Image Captioning Models.} We show the T2I-CompBench results with different image captioning models in Table \ref{benchmark:ab_cap}, where the bottom line corresponds to the baseline diffusion model without concept matching optimization.
-We can find that all three captioning models can boost the performance of the diffusion model with our framework, where BLIP achieves the best performance.
-In particular, it is interesting to note that the LLaVA~\cite{liu2023visual} model, a general multimedia large language model, cannot capture the comparative performance with the other two captioning models, which are trained on the image caption task.
-We provide a detailed analysis in Appendix \ref{sup:choose_image_cap_model}.
+{\bf Different Image-to-text Models.} We show the T2I-CompBench results with different image captioning models in Table \ref{benchmark:ab_cap}.
+We find that all three image-to-text models can boost the performance of the diffusion model with our framework, where BLIP achieves the best performance.
+We provide more analysis on the choice of the image-to-text models in Appendix \ref{sup:choose_image_cap_model}.